plugget/.github/profile/README.md

 ## Plugget
-Plugget aims to make it really easy to distribute tools and plugins & supports various apps: Maya, 3ds-Max, Blender, Krita, Unreal, ...
+Plugget aims to make it really easy to distribute tools & plugins.
+It supports various apps: Maya, 3ds-Max, Blender, Krita, Unreal, ...
 Install app packages (plugins, addons, icons, ...) from a repo with a single Python command
 ```python
 import plugget